 - How often do I have to turn it?
 How do I turn it?

-It seems like a lot of information to figure out, but let's break it down into a simple process so that you can get your compost pile started right away.
+It seems like a lot of information to figure out for beginners, but let's break it down into a simple process so that you can get your compost pile started right away.

 - Helps build your soil: You will have richer soil that contains more nutrients, minerals and organic matter.
 Your plants will thrive off this by giving them the ability to take up more nutrients.
 Compost will create a better soil structure which will provide you with better drainage and less erosion.
 Plus, all the good bacteria and fungi will be happy with the addition of compost.